0Jiahao/MAV_Real_Time_Trajectory_Generator/README.md

 > [waypoints,path_c] = path_planner(obj,tgt,time)
 ```
 ## Find The Optimal Time Interval of The Trajectory
-Finds the shortest trajectory with the constraint that the pitch angle should less than 20 degrees.
+This function finds the shortest trajectory satisfies the constraint that the pitch angle should less than 20 degrees.
 ```Matlab
 >[waypoints,path_c,opt_time] = time_optimal_path_planner(mav,tgt,ts);
 ```